dataArtisans/flink-training-web/exercises/rideEnrichment-processfunction.md

 The problem with using a `RichCoFlatMap` for this application is that in a real-world system we have to expect that some records will be lost or corrupted.
 This means that over time we will accumulate an ever-growing collection of unmatched `TaxiRide` and `TaxiFare` records waiting to be matched with event data that will never arrive.
 Eventually our enrichment job will run out of memory.

-You can solve this by using the timers available in a `CoProcessFunction` to eventually clear any unmatched state that is being kept.
+You can solve this by using the timers available in a `CoProcessFunction` to eventually expire and clear any unmatched state that is being kept.

 ### Input Data